triakshunn/Infant-Health-Monitoring-System/README.md

 # Infant-Health-Monitoring-System
-Contains code for our Infant Health Monitoring System Project
+Contains code for our Infant Health Monitoring System Project with ability to detect SIDS possibility.